 Cogito Psychology provides comprehensive neuropsychological assessment to children, adolescents and adults, to aid in clinical and medicolegal decision-making and planning.

-The client groups we work with include neurodevelopmental conditions (including ADHD and FASD), cerebral palsy, learning disabilities, spinal cord injuries, brain tumours, acquired brain injuries, adolescent and adult substance use, neurological conditions and psychiatric conditions.
+The client groups we work with include those with neurodevelopmental conditions (such ADHD and FASD), cerebral palsy, learning disabilities, spinal cord injuries, brain tumours, acquired brain injuries, adolescent and adult substance use, neurological conditions and psychiatric conditions.

 Cogito Psychology also provides neuropsychological rehabilitation following acquired (including traumatic) brain injury for children, adolescents and adults.